The Ultimate Family Gap Year Destination and Accommodation Guide

 Hiking the famous Hooker Valley Track at the base of Mount Cook

 If it weren’t for the expensive food, New Zealand may just be my favorite place on planet earth.
 Why?
-Because every direction I turn it looked like a page ripped from National Geographic Magazine.
+Every direction I turned, it looked like a page ripped from National Geographic Magazine.
 Stunning would be an understatement.
 NZ is so full of natural beauty, they may hold the patent on it.
-Go here with your kids, hike, get in touch with nature and cozy up in an RV or Holiday Park.
-I was afraid our kids wouldn’t have enough adventure in them to handle NZ, boy was I wrong.
+Go here with your kids, hike, get in touch with nature, and cozy up in an RV or Holiday Park.
+I was afraid our kids wouldn’t have enough adventure in them to handle NZ.
+Boy, was I wrong.

 New Zealand with Kids